We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Anime is better off without tropes.
 While some anime manage to exclude tropes, many fall into the same, boring rut.
 We can only hope that we’ll see more creativity and fewer tropes in the future.

 Anime from the past and present fall victim to tropes.
-Although you might encounter some of the same themes, these 90s anime are still worth watching.
+Although you might encounter some of the same themes, these classic 90s anime are still worth watching.